MY JOURNEY TO BECOMING AN ENTREPRENEUR

 I’ve always had a competitive nature.
 I was a competitive wrestler for over 13 years and for years dreamt of Olympic wrestling.
-Although my parents did not have the time nor the financial means to fully support my aspiration, I was lucky to have a good friend, whose Dad would pick me up for every wrestling match during weekends.
+Although my parents did not have the financial means to fully support my aspiration, I was lucky to have a good friend, whose Dad would pick me up for wrestling tournaments on the weekends.

 I think is spawned my early desire to be able earn my own money to fund my interests.
 As a middle schooler I began by selling my own products and services.
 I started with the proverbial lemonade stand, then began making music CDs and selling them when I was 12 years old, I built websites, fixed home computers, and even scaled up to flipping houses as a young adult.

-Coming from a tiny town with a single traffic light, few, including myself at the time, believed I would make it too far in life, not even make it through college.
+Coming from a tiny town with a single traffic light, few, including myself at the time, believed I would make it too far in life.
 But with my Spanish teacher’s help and support, I applied and was admitted into Rochester Institute of Technology, I spent two years as an IT major, but ultimately decided to change my major and earned my BS in Hotel and Resort Management in 2005.
-During this time and after graduation I was working at a pancake house, after graduating I was promoted to a management position, and had to face the reality that most likely I would not be the hotel manager of the 5-star hotel like I had dreamed of during school.
-In hind sight, I didn't feel like that was supposed to be my journey anyways.
+During this time in college I was working at a pancake house, after graduating I was promoted to a management position.

 I CHOSE A CAREER PATH THAT WAS GOING TO PUSH ME TO MY LIMITS...